An overview

 Crime or fidelity insurance provides coverage for a brokerage against employee dishonesty.
 It would be additional to the protection given by the Real Estate Compensation Fund which protects against such dishonesty up to $200,000 per claimant.
 Where there are multiple claimants against a single brokerage, the limit of coverage is $1 million.

 Such a policy may or may not protect against Social Engineering Fraud which would protect a brokerage against loss where a fraudster tricks an employee into divulging information or paying funds to someone not entitled to them.
-It may also include Funds Transfer Fraud that will respond if your bank is defrauded.
+It may also include Funds Transfer Fraud insurance that will respond if your bank is defrauded.

 Cyber insurance

 Such a policy insures against risks of computer hacking, or malware transmission.
-Such policies generally insure against your own losses in the event of a hack or virus, notification costs if personal information is stolen, cyber extortion (ransomware), the costs of IT forensics, and the costs of restoring your computer systems if hacked.
+Such policies generally insure against your own losses in the event of a hack or virus, notification costs if personal information is stolen, cyber extortion (ransomware) the costs of IT forensics, and the costs of restoring your computer systems if hacked.

 It may insure you for third party claims as a result of stolen data or confidential information and may include the provision of immediate technical assistance in the event of a data breach.